vermiculus/seanallred.com/_posts/2015-05-25-tex-terminology.markdown

 - ...

 These are called 'macros'.
-Because TeX is programmable, these macros can become arbitrarily complex, expressing higher-level concepts like emphasis, sectioning, and even complex graphics and higher-order mathematics.
+Because TeX is programmable, these macros can become arbitrarily complex -- expressing higher-level concepts like emphasis, sectioning, ... even complex graphics and higher-order mathematics.

-Formats define much of the syntax you use to write your document.
+Formats define much of the syntax you use to write your document:

+{% highlight latex %}
+\documentclass{article}
+\begin{document}
+Hello, world!
+\end{document}
+{% endhighlight %}

+In this example, `\documentclass`, `\begin`, and `\end` are macros provided by LaTeX.

 # Extensions